Inevitability of Polarization in Geometric Opinion Exchange: Polarization for -stable functions: Proof of

-Let $\mathcal{U}$ be an $\eps$-inactive configuration for some $\eps\le\frac{1}{256}$.
-Let NC\((\mathcal{U})\) denote the number of clusters in \(\mathcal{U}\).
-In the following lemma we argue that if a configuration becomes active as per \Cref{def:dn-stable}, then there exists a bounded number of interventions that strictly decreases the number of clusters:
+For an $\eps$-inactive configuration, let NC\((\mathcal{U})\) denote the number of clusters in~\(\mathcal{U}\).
+In the following lemma, we argue that if a configuration becomes active, then there exists a bounded number of interactions that strictly decreases the number of clusters.